telekom-security/tpotce/README.md

 # Contact
 We provide the software **as is** in a Community Edition format.
 T-Pot is designed to run out of the box and with zero maintenance involved. <br>
 We hope you understand that we cannot provide support on an individual basis.
 We will try to address questions, bugs and problems on our [GitHub issue list](https://github.com/dtag-dev-sec/tpotce/issues).

-For general feedback you can write to cert @ telekom.de.

 <a name="licenses"></a>
 # Licenses